NordicPlayground/Nordic-Thingy52-Thingyjs/README.md

 **Supported operations**

--   `start` - Starts sending the speaker status from the connected device
+-   `start` - Starts sending the speaker status from the connected device.
--   `stop`  - Terminates sending the speaker status from the connected device
+-   `stop`  - Terminates sending the speaker status from the connected device.

 ### Step counter
 `thingy.stepcounter`